kingnebby/my-career-to-highschoolers/PITCHME.md

 * If you want to get into this field
   * You can learn to code now.
   * You can always ask me questions.

 +++

+### Theodore Roosevelt
+> There are two kinds of success.
+One is the rare kind that comes to the person who has the power to do what no one else has the power to do.
+That is genius.
+But the average person who wins what we call success is not a genius.
+That person is a man or woman who has merely the ordinary qualities that they share with their fellows, but has developed those ordinary qualities to a more than ordinary degree.

+Note:
+* Whatever you end up doing, do it well, and you'll enjoy your work and be successful.

++++